yaya-sy/EntropyBasedCLDMetrics/README.md

 - `checkpoints/` contains all the trained model (`.pt` for pytorch models and `.arpa` for [KenLM](https://github.com/kpu/kenlm) language models)
 - `data/` contains all the raw data used in the different experiments.
 - `configs/` contains all the necessary options to train/test the models.
-- `results/` contains all the csv storing the results.
+- `results/` contains all the csvs storing the results.
 - `src/` contains all the source code.

 For reproducing all the experiments, you will need to: